-Fangtastic Halloween Email Campaign: Tips & Tricks (Or Treats?)
+Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

-Creating the best Halloween email campaign in a few easy steps
+Create the best Halloween email campaign in a few easy steps

-Deciding on the offer
+Decide on the offer

 The value proposition is the most important part of every marketing email.
 A great decision is to offer your customers an attractive discount –– but do that in a special Halloween way!